wireapp/brand/text/sample-usage/index.md

 Use “in Wire” to mean “in the app”, but “on” is more appropriate when you mean the platform as a whole: “let’s connect on Wire” and “look at the conversation in Wire”.

 Easiest to remember as _**in** the app, **on** the platform_.

+### Invitation vs. invite

+Users can send an ”invitation” to others, not an ”invite”.

 ### Preferred spelling variants
 The default language for Wire copy is U.S. English — so no “u” in “color”, etc.